IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 simple benchmarks involving a lot of builtin applications, this was substantially faster than the original CEK machine.
-However, saturated builtins complicated matters considerably and we decided not to pursue them: see [here] for a consideration of the issues invloved.
+However, saturated builtins complicated matters considerably and we decided not to pursue them: see [here] for a consideration of the issues involved.
 One important factor was that an alternative version of the CEK machine allowed us to retain unsaturated builtins but achieve similar performance to unsaturated builtins.